Man in wheelchair killed in north Houston shooting

-HOUSTON, Texas (KTRK) -- A man who may have been caught in the crossfire of a gunfight between at least two others died Saturday at a north Houston intersection, police said.
+HOUSTON, Texas (KTRK) -- A man who authorities believe may have been caught in the crossfire of a gunfight died Saturday in north Houston, police said.

+Officials said 34-year-old Jarmel Joiner was shot to death and the Houston Police Department said a search is underway for the suspects.

-It happened around 2 a.m. on Crosstimbers near the I-45 North Freeway.
+The shooting happened around 2 a.m. on Crosstimbers Street near the I-45 North Freeway.

-The shooting began as a fight involving several men and involved a gray SUV that left the scene, according to investigators.
+Witnesses said the incident began when they saw several black men hit the victim before one or two of the suspects pulled out pistols and began shooting.

-The victim was in a wheelchair and believed to be homeless.
-He frequented the area and authorities were trying to determine if he was a target or if he was hit by gunfire intended for someone else.
+The victim was in a wheelchair and believed to be homeless, according to investigators.
+When officers arrived, they found the man face down in the middle of a crosswalk.

 "A lot of folks here know him.
 Officers even know him.
 He seems to be a really nice fellow," Lt.
 Ronald Willkens said.